-- §2.1 Preservation of natural, cultural and archeological resources - §2.4(d) Carry or possess a weapon, trap, or net - §2.5(a) Specimen collection (Take plant, fish, wildlife, rocks or minerals) - §2.12 Audio disturbances: - (a)(2) Operating a chain saw in developed areas - (a)(3) Operation of any type of portable motor or engine, or device powered by a portable motor or engine in non-developed areas - (a)(4) Operation of a public address system in connection with a public gathering or special event for which a permit has been issued pursuant to §2.50 or §2.51 - §2.37 Soliciting or demanding gifts, money goods or services (Pursuant to the terms and conditions of a permit issued under §2.50, §2.51 or §2.52) - §2.50(a) Special Events: Conduct a sports event, pageant, regatta, public spectator attraction, entertainment, ceremony, and similar events - §2.51(a) Public assemblies, meetings, gatherings, demonstrations, parades and other public expressions of views - §2.52(c) Sale or distribution of printed matter that is not solely commercial advertising - §2.60(b) Livestock use - §2.62 Memorialization: - (b) Scattering ashes from human cremation - §4.11(a) Exceeding of established vehicle load, weight and size limits - §5.1 Advertisements (Display, posting or distribution.) - §5.3 Engaging in or soliciting any business (Requires a permit, contract or other written agreement with the United States, or must be pursuant to special regulations). - §5.5 Commercial Photography/Filming and Portrait Photography - Commercial Photography/Filming: - (a) Commercial filming of motion pictures or television involving the use of professional casts, settings or crews, other than bona fide newsreel or news television - (b) Still photography of vehicles, or other articles of commerce or models for the purpose of commercial advertising. - Portrait Photography Sessions: Reservations must be made in advance with Park staff for all portrait photography sessions.
-Still photography on park grounds, including portrait photography sessions for senior photos, family portraits, engagement photos, etc. by visitors or professional photographers requires a reservation and special use permit. - The Park has limited parking and must limit the number of portrait photography sessions at one given time to ensure ample visitor parking, as not to interfere with the visitor experience and to adhere to resource protection and safety issues related to the parking areas. - Videography, of any sort, or the use of audio recording devices inside the Burlingham House Visitor Center, Weir House, Weir Studio and Young Studio, during times open to public use, is prohibited, except under the provisions of a permit. - These prohibitions were determined necessary to ensure visitor enjoyment and the preservation of the significant museum collections and historical resources of the Park. - §5.6(c) Use of commercial vehicles on Park area roads (The Superintendent shall issue a permit to access private lands within or adjacent to the Park when access is otherwise not available) - §5.7 Construction of buildings, facilities, trails, roads, boat docks, path, structure, etc.
+§2.1 Preservation of natural, cultural and archeological resources

+- §2.4(d) Carry or possess a weapon, trap, or net - §2.5(a) Specimen collection (Take plant, fish, wildlife, rocks or minerals) - §2.12 Audio disturbances: - (a)(2) Operating a chain saw in developed areas - (a)(3) Operation of any type of portable motor or engine, or device powered by a portable motor or engine in non-developed areas - (a)(4) Operation of a public address system in connection with a public gathering or special event for which a permit has been issued pursuant to §2.50 or §2.51 - §2.37 Soliciting or demanding gifts, money goods or services (Pursuant to the terms and conditions of a permit issued under §2.50, §2.51 or §2.52) - §2.50(a) Special Events: Conduct a sports event, pageant, regatta, public spectator attraction, entertainment, ceremony, and similar events - §2.51(a) Public assemblies, meetings, gatherings, demonstrations, parades and other public expressions of views - §2.52(c) Sale or distribution of printed matter that is not solely commercial advertising - §2.60(b) Livestock use - §2.62 Memorialization: - (b) Scattering ashes from human cremation - §4.11(a) Exceeding of established vehicle load, weight and size limits - §5.1 Advertisements (Display, posting or distribution.) - §5.3 Engaging in or soliciting any business (Requires a permit, contract or other written agreement with the United States, or must be pursuant to special regulations). - §5.6(c) Use of commercial vehicles on Park area roads (The Superintendent shall issue a permit to access private lands within or adjacent to the Park when access is otherwise not available) - §5.7 Construction of buildings, facilities, trails, roads, boat docks, path, structure, etc.